 Deborah A. Farrington, 68, is a founder and President of StarVest Management, Inc. and is, and since 1999 has been, a general partner of StarVest Partners, L.P., a venture capital fund that invests primarily in emerging software and business services companies.
 From 1993 to 1997, Ms. Farrington was President and Chief Executive Officer of Victory Ventures, LLC, a New York-based private equity investment firm.
 Also during that period, she was a founding investor and Chairman of the Board of Staffing Resources, Inc., a diversified staffing company.
 Prior to 1993, Ms. Farrington held management positions with Asian Oceanic Group in Hong Kong and New York, Merrill Lynch & Co.
 Inc. and the Chase Manhattan Bank.
 Ms. Farrington was Lead Director and Chairman of the Compensation Committee of NetSuite, Inc., a New York Stock Exchange-listed company, until its sale to Oracle Corporation in November 2016 for \$9.4 billion.
 Ms. Farrington is a member of the board of directors of Collectors Universe, Inc., where she is Chairperson of the Compensation Committee and a member of the Audit Committee.
-Ms. Farrington is also a member of the boards of directors of ConveylQ, Crowd Twist, Inc., Snag, Inc., and Xignite, Inc., all of which are private companies.
-Ms. Farrington holds an Executive Masters Professional Director Certification from the American College of Corporate Directors, a director education and credentialing organization.
+Ms. Farrington is also a member of the boards of directors of Collectors Universe, Inc., where she is Chairperson holds an Executive Masters Professional Director Certification from the American College of Corporate Directors, a director education and credentialing organization.
 She is a graduate of Smith College and earned an MBA from the Harvard Business School.
 Ms. Farrington became a director of NCR on November 27, 2017.